crashoverride777/swifty-ads/README.md

 ```
 Ads.preloadInterAds()
 ```
-The first line here sets up the presentingViewController property to your Current View Controller, this step is important as your app will crash otherwise when calling an ad.
+The first line here sets up the presentingViewController var to your Current View Controller, this step is important as your app will crash otherwise when calling an Ad.

 NOTE: In SpriteKit this normally only needs to be done once as there usually is only 1 viewController, however if your app has multiple view controllers than do not forget to call call this again when changing viewControllers and calling new ads.

 The second line checks if iAds are supported in the current location.
 This only needs to be called once

 The third line will simply preload the InterAds .
 This also only needs to be called once as interAds will preload automatically after being viewed the first time.
-Preloading inter Ads is what most tutorial don’t show you and it makes them appear much faster and more reliable.
+Preloading apples inter Ads is what most tutorial don’t show you and it makes them appear much faster and more reliable, similar to googles way.

 # How to use

 There should be no more errors in your project now and the Helper is ready to be used.
 You can blame google for most of the work here.

-- To show a supported Banner or Inter Ads simply call these anywhere you like. iAds are always shown be default unless they are not supported.
+- To show a supported Banner or Inter Ads simply call these anywhere you like. iAds are always shown by default unless they are not supported.
 ```
 Ads.loadSupportedBannerAd()
 ```